cojen/Boxtin/README.md

 ### Fail secure behavior

 When a `ClassFileTransformer` throws an exception, the instrumentation agent ignores it and continues on with the original untransformed class.
 If the Boxtin transformation fails in an unexpected way, then this could provide a rogue class a means to bypass the security checks.
 Instead, any unhandled exception during transformation is logged, and an empty class is produced instead.
-This prevents a rogue class from causing harm, but it also disables safe classes due to Boxtin bugs.
+This prevents a rogue class from causing harm, but bugs in Boxtin can completely disable valid classes.
 Failing in all cases is the safer option.

 ## Object methods